cherniavskii-mikhail/ToolLoadingProblem/README.md

 Abbreviations:
 1) TLP - the Tool Loading Problem
 2) SSP - the job Sequencing and tool Switching Problem
-3) KTNS - Keep Tool Needed Soonest algorithm
+3) KTNS - Keep Tool Needed Soonest algorithm (proposed by Christopher Tang, Eric Denardo, see https://doi.org/10.1287/opre.36.5.767)
-4) MPCA - Max Pipe Construction Algorithm
+4) MPCA - Max Pipe Construction Algorithm (proposed by the authors of the manuscript)

 Structure: